 Unravel’s Cluster Discovery Report is purpose built for migrating data workloads to the cloud.
 All the relevant information is readily made available and all the number crunching is done to provide the most relevant details in a single pane of glass.

-After developing an understanding of the cluster, the next step in the cloud migration journey is to figure out which big data workloads may be most suitable to move to the cloud and would result in maximum benefits (e.g. in terms of increased SLA or reduce costs).
+After developing an understanding of the cluster, the next step in the cloud migration journey is to figure out which modern data stack workloads may be most suitable to move to the cloud and would result in maximum benefits (e.g. in terms of increased SLA or reduce costs).
 So, it would be useful to discover applications of the following kinds for example:

 Applications that take varying amounts of time to complete and/or resources can be good candidates to move to the cloud.
 These are typically frequently failing or highly variable applications due to lack of resources, contention and bottlenecks and could be better suited for the cloud so that they can run more reliably and SLAs can be met.
 Unravel can help you easily identify applications that are bursty in nature.

-Often, many corporations strategically decide to carry out the migration of big data workloads to cloud in a phased manner.
+Often, many corporations strategically decide to carry out the migration of modern data stack workloads to cloud in a phased manner.
 They may decide to migrate applications belonging to a specific users and/or queues first followed by others in a different phase (based on say the number of apps/resources used etc.).
 So, it becomes important to be able to have a clear view into distribution of these applications for various categories.

 Unravel provides a clear graphical view into such information.
 Also, admins can explicitly tag certain application types in Unravel to achieve custom categorization such as grouping applications by department or project.